 Even our desert oases are severely at risk, as in this dry-eyed report about an ancient Moroccan oasis, from the Washington Post (15 September 22).

 “One human life is deeper than the ocean.
 Strange fishes and sea-monsters and mighty plants live in the rock-bed of our spirits.
-The whole of human history is an undiscovered continent deep in our souls.
-There are dolphins, plants that dream, magic birds inside us.
-The sky is inside us.

 The earth is in us.”

-Now to lean into solutions.
-First, from Israel, a creative approach to our global crisis of polluted water.
-How Israel became water abundant and drought proof.
-Water as a heavily subsided raw matarial…
+• First, from Israel, a creative approach to our global crisis of polluted water.
+How Israel became water abundant and drought proof — water as a heavily subsided raw material.

 I do not think a day passes in my life in which I fail to look with fresh amazement at the miracle of nature.
 It is there on every side.
-It can be simply a shadow on a mountainside, or a spider’s web gleaming with dew, or sunlight on the leaves of a tree.
+It can be simply a shadow on a mountainside,

 ~ Pablo Casals